 With e-Commerce and online retail becoming a bigger part of how customers purchase goods, businesses in your industry are facing the risk of disintermediation.

-This is possible because of advances in technology, which has allowed retailers to get in touch with manufacturers directly through online marketplaces.
+This is possible because of technological advances, which have allowed retailers to contact manufacturers directly through online marketplaces.

-It has also enabled the practice of dropshipping, where manufacturers make use of dropshipper’s website as an e-Commerce storefront for the purposes of handling orders and sales, but carries out the shipping directly to the customers.
+It has also enabled the practice of dropshipping, where manufacturers make use of dropshipper’s website as an e-Commerce storefront to handle orders and sales but ship directly to customers.

-While disintermediation poses a threat to the business model of wholesale distributors such as your business, there are several ways to reverse this. and achieve the reintermediation of your wholesale distribution business
+Disintermediation may threaten the business model of wholesale distributors such as your business.
+However, there are several ways to reverse this and achieve the reintermediation of your wholesale distribution business.

-For example, you could get your wholesale distribution business involved in the dropshipping business as well, serving the same role for your manufacturers and retailers as the dropshippers.
+For example, you could also get your wholesale distribution business involved in the dropshipping business, serving the same role for your manufacturers and retailers as the dropshipper.